hntrl/hyper/spec/001-data-types.md

 ## 1. Hyper Language Data Types & Values

-A _language type_ represents the behavior a _language value_ should inherit.
-A _language value_ represents an independent value that is meant to be accessed in scope and is characterized by a _language type_.
+A _language type_ represents the behavior a _scope value_ should inherit.
+A _scope value_ represents an independent value that is meant to be accessed in scope and is characterized by a _language type_.

 ### 1.1 Language Types

 #### 1.1.1 `Object` Type

-An Object is a collection of immutable and unsorted properties.
-Each property is either a data property, or an accessor property.
+An Object represents an ambiguous object that contains immutable and unsorted properties.
+Each object has an internal get method that takes in a key value and returns the scope value that is associated with that property.

-- A _data property_ associates a key value to a _language value_.
-- An _accessor property_ associates a key value with a accessor function.
-The _accessor function_ is used to retrieve a _language value_ that is associated with a property.

 #### 1.1.2 `ValueObject` Type

 A ValueObject represents a stateful, serializable value that is described by a _Class_.

-#### 1.1.3 `Function` Type
+#### 1.1.3 `Callable` Type

-A Function represents an executable routine that accepts an argument list (a list of value objects) and returns either a [normal completion (annotation needed)] with a value object or a [throw completion (annotation needed)].
+A Callable represents an executable routine that accepts an argument list (a list of value objects) and returns either a [normal completion (annotation needed)] with a value object or a [throw completion (annotation needed)].

 #### 1.1.4 `Class` Type